CSBM-Lab/SPROTify/README.md

 SPROTify also provides an fucntion (`--run-baseline`) that allows users to train and test models using all algorithms available in [LazyPredict](https://github.com/shankarpandala/lazypredict).
 This command will generate txt files containing the accuracy of each machine learning method.
 The output will be saved to `results_baseline/all_model_evaluation.txt`.
-Please note that these results are intended only for preliminary comparison of different algorithms, have not undergone hyperparameter optimization, and the `--save-model` function will not be executed.
+Please note that these results are intended for a preliminary comparison of algorithms and reflect performance without hyperparameter optimization, thus the `--save-model` function will not be executed.

 ```bash
 # Preliminary evaluation only, no model will be built